q3shafe/n5mon/readme.txt

 		vscan 		- Perform Virus Scan
 		purge 		- Purge oldest backup files (db and regular backups), number of days to hold back is specified in n5mon-config.php
-		checkurl 	- http://domain.com - check's to see the url is returning content and correct status codes. (new not really tested yet)
+		checksites -  The same as checkurl below, will check a list of sites specified in the config. checkurl 	- http://domain.com - check's to see the url is returning content and correct status codes. (new not really tested yet)

 		testemail	- Sends test email(s) to emails specified in config file.